World Migratory Bird Day

 In the Western Hemisphere, more than one billion birds and over 200 species migrate in the spring and fall, traveling either north and south in latitude or upslope and downslope in elevation to access the best resources, especially the most abundant food.

-In my work as a bird-watching tour co-leader, I’ve been fortunate to observe many of these species in migration, from Arctic Terns in Alaska to Franklin’s Gulls in Peru.
+I’ve been fortunate to observe many of these species in migration, from Arctic Terns in Alaska to Franklin’s Gulls in Peru.
 So, I thought I’d share what I’ve learned about bird migration with you!

 In the Eastern Hemisphere, bird migration flyways also include routes flying east and west, as birds nesting in Europe and northern Asia travel to Africa, southern Asia, and Australia for the northern winters.
 Birds migrate for the same reasons that some other types of animals do, from mammals like the African wildebeest and Pacific grey whale, to fish such as salmon and steelhead trout, to insects like the iconic monarch butterfly.